Support Us

 Young Stove Member Profile: Hayley Watson

-Mind maps first, then lots of drawing onto photos with markers and cutting and layering papers and fabrics until I can figure out a concept that looks good and start to turn it into something tangible
+Tell us about your creative process?
+I start with mind maps, followed by lots of drawing onto photos with markers and cutting and layering papers and fabrics.
+This helps me figure out a concept that looks good and begin turning it into something tangible.

-My third birthday but actually the only thing I can remember about it was the cake.
-It was literally covered in every kind of sweet 3-year-olds are into and it must have been a good cake if it’s managed to stay in my memory that long above anything else from around that time
+What is your earliest memory?
+My third birthday, although the only thing I can remember about it is the cake.
+It was covered in every kind of sweet a three-year-old could dream of, and it must have been a truly unforgettable cake to have stayed in my memory above all else from that time.

-Wanting to be part of something with a bigger purpose
+What drew you to The Stove?
+The desire to be part of something with a bigger purpose.

 What time of the day do you like most?
+Early morning—it feels fresh and new.

 Would you share three words that you love?
+Reduce, re-use, recycle.

 What’s something that you found yourself enjoying that you never thought you would?
+Exercise and neutral colours.

 Who, from throughout history, would you like to sit and have a good chat with?
+Andy Warhol—our shared passion for sugary food and minimal answers to interview questions would make for a fascinating conversation.

 pre-owned